gemrest/germ/README.md

 ## Features

-- AST builder to easily construct AST trees from raw Gemtext.
+- AST builder to easily construct and manipulate AST trees from raw Gemtext
-- Converters to easily convert from Gemtext to markup formats such as HTML or Markdown.
+- Converters to easily convert from Gemtext to markup formats such as HTML or Markdown
-- More to come!
+- Blocking and non-blocking request suite
+- Structured meta section manipulation
+- And more!

+Check out the rest of the features in the Features section under Usage

 ## Usage